xmartlabs/blog/_posts/2022-05-06-user-research-process.md

 ### Do not bias your users.

 If we were to learn one thing about a skilled interviewer, like Kara Swisher, is how she treats heated topics.
 She always refers back, quotes, and mentions topics with little to no paraphrasing.
 She’s also clever enough to ask the interviewee to “talk a little bit more about” a topic.
 Learn to ask without any connotation of previous research, giving away details, or even your opinion.
-Keep your cool and remember that you are not the user™
+Keep your cool and remember that [you are not the user™](https://www.nngroup.com/articles/false-consensus/).

 ## In a nutshell...